MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/product-visualize/add-note.md

 ## Add a note

-1. Place the model as described in [Place and manipulate 3D models](manipulate-models.md), and then select **Notes** from the right side of the screen.
+1. Place the model as described in [Place and manipulate 3D models](manipulate-models.md), and then select **Notes** on the right side of the screen.

     > [!div class=mx-imgBorder]
     > ![Notes button](media/notes-button.png "Notes button")